 RV Water Heaters 101

-Most RVs use anywhere from a six-gallon tank to ten-gallon tank depending on the size of the unit.
+Most RVs use anywhere from a six-gallon tank to a ten-gallon tank depending on the size of the unit.
 Some water heaters work only with propane; others work with propane and electricity hook up.
 Refer to your RV’s manual to determine the power source for your water heater.

 Most RV water heaters use a pilot light.
 Some models may come with direct spark ignition.
 If you have the latter installed in your RV, you’ll use a switch inside the RV or trailer to turn on the water heater once parked.
 If you use the former system, you’ll need to light the pilot light of the water heater after parking and leveling your RV or trailer.

 Like your water heater at home, there are built-in safety systems to ensure that the water doesn’t get too hot or that pressure doesn’t build up.
 Make sure to refer to the instructions that came with the recreational vehicle on your unit’s water heater to ensure you know what measures are in place and how to deal with any safety issues that occur for your specific model.

 Pro Tip: The hotter you like your water, the more propane you’ll use to heat it.
 Try and find a moderate water temperature, a bit cooler than you’d enjoy at home to save on propane costs during a trip.